Simon Boehme '14

 Summer in India

-In the summer of 2012, I traveled to India through ILR’s Global Service Learning partnership with the Swami Vivekananda Youth Movement (SVYM).
+I spent one summer in India through ILR’s Global Service Learning partnership with the Swami Vivekananda Youth Movement (SVYM).
 We started our trip by taking classes on Indian history, gender issues, and the economic and health challenges throughout the country.
 I then worked as a policy and research intern and created a leadership development and evaluation program for headmasters in rural schools.
 I designed the curriculum and also created a way to measure the program's success.

 I wound up using the skills and knowledge right out of my conflict resolution, organizational behavior, and statistics classes, and I was able to directly apply the lessons on leadership, training, and research methods that we learn at ILR.
 It’s very exciting for me to think that this project I worked on is now being used to help 250 public schools in India.